moonmaster9000/specdown/README.markdown

 ## Tutorial

-The quickest way to learn specdown is to develop a simply ruby library with it.
+The quickest way to learn specdown is to develop a simple ruby library with it.
 This tutorial should take about 10 minutes.
 Feel free to skip to the specdown command line reference at the end of this README.

 Let's develop a simple todo list library.
 We'll be using [github-flavored](http://github.github.com/github-flavored-markdown/) markdown for all of our specdown.